dmlc/xgboost/doc/parameter.rst

     'colsample_bynode':0.5}`` with 64 features will leave 8 features to choose from at each split.

+    On Python interface, one can set the ``feature_weights`` for DMatrix to define the probability of each feature being selected when using column sampling.

 * ``lambda`` [default=1, alias: ``reg_lambda``]

   - L2 regularization term on weights.
 Increasing this value will make model more conservative.